ysyk2021/the-power-of-peer-support-in-workplace-bullying-prevention-building-community-and-connection-among/src/chapter-6-1.md

-# Techniques for Creating a Culture of Respect and Inclusion

 In this chapter, we will explore various techniques for creating a culture of respect and inclusion in the workplace.
 Promoting such a culture is essential in preventing workplace bullying, fostering healthy relationships among employees, and enhancing overall productivity.
 By implementing these techniques, organizations can cultivate an environment where everyone feels valued, respected, and included.